telerik/ajax-docs/_templates/common/render-mode.md

 #do-not-mix-modes
->important @{control}, as well as the other controls included in the Telerik UI for ASP.NET AJAX suite that utilize render modes, support only one type of render mode per page.
+>important @{control}, as well as the other controls included in the Telerik® UI for ASP.NET Ajax suite that utilize render modes, support only one type of render mode per page.
 This includes mode being set for a standalone @{control}.
 All such controls must have the same RenderMode on a given page.This also includes instances from user controls and master pages.
 #end